How to protect from and avoid anhydrous ammonia exposure

 - Shelter in place or evacuate those residences down wind depending upon the expected ammonia air concentrations.

 - The target organs of the body are eyes, skin, and respiratory system.
-(See First Aid Link)
+(First Aid Information for Anhydrous Ammonia Exposure)

 - Never wear contact lenses while working with ammonia.

 - Use only ammonia rated goggles and gloves with the cuffs rolled up.